MicrosoftDocs/CortanaSkillsKit/docs/skills/mva71-share-skill.md

 That module described using the `Publish to self` option, which is the best publishing option to use when you are developing and testing a skill. `Publish to self` makes the skill available only to you.
 You must be logged in to your Microsoft account to use and test the skill.

-When you are done testing your skill and ready to share it with other users, you have the following additional publishing options:
+When you are done testing your skill and are ready to share it with other users, you have additional publishing options:

 - `Publish to group`, which lets you deploy the skill to a specified group of users.